 Audit Ref.
 Hazard Status 6.6 Are persons occupying inner rooms suitably protected from fire?
 No Issue 6.7 Bearing in mind the potential occupancy numbers of the building or parts thereof, are there sufficient exits from all areas, and do the doors on the escape routes open in the direction of escape, where the numbers likely to use them warrant it?
-6.8 Are external escape routes suitably protected from a fire in the building from which they lead?
+No Issue 6.8 Are external escape routes suitably protected from a fire in the building from which they lead?
 No Issue 6.9 Are escape routes that pass over roofs provided with adequate guard and hand rails, and accessible at all material times?
-No Issue 6.10 here there is no option but to have escape routes pass over, or through, a neighbouring demise or adjoining building, are those buildings and spaces or option but to have escape routes pass over, or through, a neighbouring demise or adjoining building, are those buildings and spaces of the same control / management as the buildings / areas from which the escape route originates, or are there legal and binding agreements in acceptable to ensure the means of escape is maintained and available at all material times?
-6.11 Are escape stairs suitably protected from fire, by means of lobby approach, pressurization systems, or automatically opening smoke vents, (AOVs) as may be appropriate under the circumstances?
-No Issue 6.12 e external escape stairs in sound condition, provided with two hand rails and protected from the elements where required.
-Are they free from slip and hazards with non-slip treads?
+No Issue 6.10 Where there is no option but to have escape routes pass over, or through, a neighbouring demise or adjoining building, are those buildings and spaces under the same control / management as the buildings / areas from which the escape route originates, or are there legal and binding agreements in place to ensure the means of escape is maintained and available at all material times?
+No Issue 6.11 Are escape stairs suitably protected from fire, by means of lobby approach, pressurization systems, or automatically opening smoke vents, (AOVs) as may be appropriate under the circumstances?
+No Issue 6.12 Are external escape stairs in sound condition, provided with two hand rails and protected from the elements where required.
+Are they free from slip and trip hazards with non-slip treads?
 6.13 Where vertical ladders form part of the escape route, are they used because it is not practical to provide a conventional stair, do they serve rooms that are not normally occupied and are they exclusively for use by small numbers of able bodied staff who are familiar with the premises?
-6.14 Do all escape routes lead to a place of safety or relative safety?
-6.15 Where final exits discharge into streets, car parks, yards and the like, are the exterior thresholds of the exit doors protected from inadvertent obstruction by barriers, bollards or similar?
-6.16 e doors on escape routes fitted with appropriate emergency exit door furniture taking into consideration the use and occupancy of the building and the mber of people likely to use the exit?
-6.17 Is there anything to indicate that sliding doors, electrically locked doors, or doors which are held open with electrically devices, and which are located on a means of escape, do not reliably fail safe, enabling sliding doors to be easily opened by hand, locked doors to unlock, and held open doors to release and close, in the event of a fire alarm or power failure?
-No Issue 6.18 Are electrically operated locks on doors on escape routes, provided with reliable manual release (over-ride) facilities, on the side of the door which is approached when leaving the building.
+No Issue 6.14 Do all escape routes lead to a place of safety or relative safety?
+No Issue 6.15 Where final exits discharge into streets, car parks, yards and the like, are the exterior thresholds of the exit doors protected from inadvertent obstruction by barriers, bollards or similar?
+No Issue 6.16 Are doors on escape routes fitted with appropriate emergency exit door furniture taking into consideration the use and occupancy of the building and the number of people likely to use the exit?
+No Issue 6.17 Is there anything to indicate that sliding doors, electrically locked doors, or doors which are held open with electrically devices, and which are located on a means of escape, do not reliably fail safe, enabling sliding doors to be easily opened by hand, locked doors to unlock, and held open doors to release and close, in the event of a fire alarm or power failure?
+6.18 Are electrically operated locks on doors on escape routes, provided with reliable manual release (over-ride) facilities, on the side of the door which is approached when leaving the building.
 Are the manual release devices suitable for the occupancy type, located within 2 metres of the door, and within easy reach and plain view of building occupants (around 1.2 meters above the finished floor level)?
-No Issue 6.19 Where provided, are the type and actuation category of door holders that have been fitted to fire doors suitable, bearing in mind the use and occupancy of the premises, and any sector specific guidance.
+6.19 Where provided, are the type and actuation category of door holders that have been fitted to fire doors suitable, bearing in mind the use and occupancy of the premises, and any sector specific guidance.
 Also, are suitable means of automatically detecting fire, in the vicinity of the doors, provided and suitably located?
-No Issue